Home » Water Quality » Water Test » How to Test Nitrates in Water (Step-By-Step)

 The Tolerable Limit Of Nitrates in Drinking Water

-The Environmental Protection Agency (EPA) set the maximum permissible limit of nitrate in drinking water at 10mg/L (10 milligrams of nitrate per litre of drinking water).
+The Environmental Protection Agency (EPA) sets the maximum permissible limit of nitrate in drinking water at 10 mg/L (10 milligrams of nitrate per liter of drinking water).
 This means that water with nitrate levels at or below 10mg/L is considered safe to drink.

 How to Test Nitrates in Water

-The best and most reliable way to test water for any kind of contamination, including nitrates, is by collecting a water sample from your faucets or well and sending that sample to an EPA-certified water testing lab
+The best and most reliable way to test water for any kind of contamination, including nitrates, is to collect a sample from your faucets or well and send it to an EPA-certified water testing lab.

 That said, not everyone has the time to wait for a certified lab to test their water and present them with a detailed list.
-Some might need to conduct an immediate test to prevent exposure.
+Sometimes, you may need to conduct an immediate test to prevent exposure.

 DIY Nitrates Testing at Home: